Italian sausage - tortellini soup by Mama Steph

 2. Stir in crushed tomatoes, vegetable broth, Italian seasoning and salt (about a teaspoon).
 Bring to a boil, then reduce heat to low.
 Stir frequently.

-3. After simmering for about 20 minutes, add the tortellini and the spinach.
+3. After simmering for about 20 minutes (less is ok, longer just allows the flavors to develop), add the tortellini and the spinach.
 It only needs about 10 minutes to cook, and pasta will float when ready.
-Serve topped with grated parmesan or other favorite cheese.
+Serve topped with grated Parmesan or other favorite cheese.

 Copyright 2018 KLTV.
 All rights reserved.